- Acts against: HIV-1; unintended pregnancy

 How does the dapivirine-contraceptive ring work?

-The ring is made of a flexible silicone matrix polymer and contains dapivirine, an ARV, and levonorgestrel, a contraceptive hormone, both of which are slowly released over the course of 90 days.
+The ring is made of a flexible silicone matrix polymer and contains dapivirine, an ARV, and levonorgestrel, a contraceptive hormone, both of which are slowly released over the course of three months.

 Women insert the ring themselves into the vagina and replace it every three months.